ryan-mcclue/ryan-mcclue/src/mcu.md

-With HAL, typically enable what drivers we want in source, e.g. ADC, DMA2D, SDRAM (additional ram), DSI, LTDC (LCD TFT Display Controller), QSPI (for additional flash), RTC, RNG, SD (implement FATfs), TIM, SPI, UART, EXTI
+With HAL, typically enable what drivers we want in source, e.g. ADC, DMA2D, SDRAM (additional ram), DSI, LTDC (LCD TFT Display Controller), QSPI (for additional flash), RTC, RNG, SD (implement FATfs), TIM, SPI, UART, EXTI (In fact, STM32Cube won't include HAL source files into project unless configure to use them in GUI. so copy from Repository/)

 Seem to like having init states for peripherals?